redpanda-world/TIL/paper_review/VLMaps/VLMaps.md

 ### The reason of this Limitation
 I think it's because of the way that it calculate the similarity.
 $$\mathbf{S} = \mathbf{Q} \cdot \mathbf{E}^T$$
 As the paper says, Q, E have just a word.
-So the similarity pluged if I type multiple objects.
+So the similarity drops if I type multiple objects.